IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.

-## Operating Agreement with the Internet Society
+## LLC Agreement with the Internet Society

-The Operating Agreement (OA) between the IETF LLC and ISOC {{IETF-LLC-OA}}
+The LLC Agreement between the IETF LLC and ISOC {{IETF-LLC-A}}
 is also out
-of scope for this document, however this document depends on the OA and will refer to it for certain aspects of the legal relationship between the IETF LLC and ISOC.
-The OA was developed between legal representatives of the IETF and ISOC and includes all critical terms of the relationship, while still enabling maximum unilateral flexibility for the IETF LLC Board.
-The OA includes only basic details about how the IETF LLC Board manages itself or manages IETF LLC staff, so that the IETF LLC Board has flexibility to make changes without amending the OA.
+of scope for this document, however this document depends on the LLC Agreement and will refer to it for certain aspects of the legal relationship between the IETF LLC and ISOC.
+The LLC Agreement was developed between legal representatives of the IETF and ISOC and includes all critical terms of the relationship, while still enabling maximum unilateral flexibility for the IETF LLC Board.
+The LLC Agreement includes only basic details about how the IETF LLC Board manages itself or manages IETF LLC staff, so that the IETF LLC Board has flexibility to make changes without amending the agreement.
 The IETF LLC Board can independently develop policy or procedures documents that fill gaps.

 # Definitions and Principles